marekzelinka/sqlbolt/exercises/lesson-9.md

-# Lesson 9: Queries with expressions
+# SQL Lesson 9: Queries with expressions

 You are going to have to use expressions to transform the **BoxOffice** data into something easier to understand for the tasks below.